 In AA, we’re starting to find pitchers.
 The players pitch until the batter should “walk,” and then the coach comes out, drops to a knee, and pitches to his own player.
 The count continues, though… so if the kid pitcher threw 2 strikes, the batter only gets one more strike.
 And yes, at this level, I’ve seen dad coaches “strike out” their own kids.
 Outs are counted, and after three, the half-inning is over.
 The catchers start to play more of a role here, too.
 However, runners cannot advance on “passed balls,” (pitches that the catcher doesn’t catch).

 In AAA, you won’t see a coach take the mound unless he is consulting with the pitcher.
 The pressure is on the catchers, too, because on any passed ball, the runners can advance.
 So at this level, there are a lot of walks (the pitchers are still learning their craft) and base running.
 No outright stealing, though… the pitch has to cross the plate before the runner can go for it.

 Majors and Juniors are the real deal… game on, kids!
-Rules are basically just like you see in MLB.
+Rules are similar to what you see in the MLB with some exceptions.

 For the OFFICIAL rules, go to the Local Rules page and refer to the attachments for each division.